imc-trading/dock2box/README.md

 # In development

-Currently we're focusing on migrating to a new backend.
-Once this is finished we should have a more complete version of this project.

 # What?

 Dock2Box is a tool that allows you to apply Docker or File images to bare-metal hardware using PXE boot.